efchea1/efchea1/README.md

 ## 🧭 Why I Build

-I design AI not just to optimize systems—but to challenge inequities, empower communities, and drive ethical reform.
-My work bridges technical depth with real-world urgency, from predictive health models to crisis response pipelines.
+I build AI systems not just to optimize performance, but to confront inequity, amplify underserved voices, and reimagine how technology serves humanity.
+My work lives at the intersection of public health, national security, and ethical innovation, translating technical depth into real-world urgency.
+From predictive models that inform life-saving decisions to crisis-response pipelines that prioritize transparency and trust, I design with purpose and with people in mind.

 ---